 He particularly wanted to build apartments in areas that no one else did (that’s code for North Dublin in the nineties!).
 That was mostly because the land was cheaper compared to other parts of Dublin and other people balked at the idea of investing there.

 Without a doubt, he was a very talented, prolific property developer in Dublin in the 1990’s and he definitely shaped Dublin’s landscape for better or worse.
 The qualified engineer became one of Dublin’s biggest property developers between 1990 and 2010.

-From humble beginnings, he bought sites in Dublin’s inner city and built apartments on them.
+From humble beginnings with small one off houses, he eventually bought sites in Dublin’s inner city and built hundreds of apartments on them.
 Carroll took full advantage of the tax breaks available to boost urban regeneration.